filamentphp/filament/packages/notifications/docs/03-database-notifications.md

 ## Marking database notifications as read

 There is a button at the top of the modal to mark all notifications as read at once.
-You may also add [actions](sending-notifications#adding-actions-to-notifications) to notifications, which you can use to mark individual notifications as read.
+You may also add [Actions](sending-notifications#adding-actions-to-notifications) to notifications, which you can use to mark individual notifications as read.
 To do this, use the `markAsRead()` method on the action:

 ```php
 use Filament\Notifications\Actions\Action;